Xue-Shangqi/GameEngineShowcase/as10/README.md

 None

 # Set up
+The better and faster way to run the game is to just download and import it straight into godot since it doesn't require you to build and make the game.

+However if you really want to build and make the game, here are the commands:
 To run the code, first you need to git clone the CS-381 repository and then update submodules.
 Run the commands:
 ```bash
 git init